Emblem

 Places to Eat in the Abashiri Area

-There is an enjoyable variety of places to eat in the Okhotsk region, from Japanese food to Western food, from fast food to slow food, from cafés to more formal restaurants, as well as land food and sea food.
+There is a pleasant variety of places to eat in the Okhotsk region, from Japanese food to Western food, from fast food to slow food, from cafés to more formal restaurants, as well as land food and sea food.
 But in most areas, because we are in the countryside, your choice of cuisine might not be available where you happen to get hungry, and you'll be happy if you find anything at all.
 Convenience stores manage to suffice in a pinch.
 I hope the information below and on the other pages will help you find something more quickly, and make it enjoyable for you as well.

 We start with Abashiri here; use the links above for other areas.